-For the 2022 EABS Conference in Toulouse, the “Emotions and the Biblical World” Research Unit will focus on emotion and the body.
+For the 2022 EABS Conference in Toulouse, the “Emotions and the Biblical World” Research Unit, in collaboration with the “Bodies in Communication” Unit, will focus on emotion and the body.
 Emotions have been associated with bodies already in the most ancient texts and visual representations.
 In modern science, William James and Carl Lange have defined emotion as awareness to bodily responses designed to optimise human beings’ chances of survival.
 Social-constructivist scholars as well as historians of emotion understand that emotions are expressed as bodily practices.
 They see the culturally trained body itself as internalising historical and social knowledge (e.g., Monique Scheer, 2012).
 Cognitive scholars, too, have recognised the role of the body in cognition and the dynamic relationship between body, mind, and environment.
 Most recently, this interaction has been the object of 4E cognition approaches, which view emotions as embodied, embedded, extended, and enactive (e.g., Newen, de Bruin, Gallagher, 2018).
 Affect theorists have also centred bodies—and the space between bodies—as the site where emotions emerge and circulate (e.g., Brennan, 2014).

 These modern theories and debates provide scholars of the ancient world with a renewed impulsion to study how biblical and post-biblical documents present the relationship between emotions and bodies (if any distinction is posited).
 In the diverse and overlapping linguistic, social, and cultural contexts of the documents, how do bodies shape emotions, and how do emotions shape bodies?
 How do bodies react to other bodies’ emotions?
 How do bodies become repositories of cultural knowledge?
 How do bodies know?
 How do they communicate?
 How are bodies used to include and exclude?
 How do power structures impact bodies and their emotions, and how do human beings use their bodies and emotions to react and resist?